 TRAY POTENTIAL: Tray.io is extremely flexible.
-By design there is no 'fixed' way of working with it - you can pull whatever data you need from other services and work with it using our core and helper connectors.
-This demo which follows shows only one possible way of working with Tray.io and this connector.
+By design there is no fixed way of working with it - you can pull whatever data you need from other services and work with it using our core and helper connectors.
+This demo which follows shows only one possible way of working with Tray.io and the Affinity connector.
 Once you've finished working through this example please see our Introduction to working with data and jsonpaths page and Data Guide for more details.

 Below is a brief example which demonstrates how to iterate through the persons stored within your Affinity app.

 This example imagines a scenario whereby the first step is manually triggered.
 This in turn kicks off the Tray workflow and will get the persons in the Affinity account one by one.

 The outlined is as follows:

 - Set up your manual trigger and first Affinity connector step.